 An ice skimmer, or ice scoop, is needed to keep your ice fishing hole free of floating ice and slush, as it otherwise might freeze over.

-Pro Tip: Avoid plastic scoops and skimmers, as they easily break in the cold!
+Pro Tip: Avoid plastic scoops and skimmers, as they easilycrack or break in the cold!

 If you plan on fishing with live bait, you will have to bring a bait bucket with you to keep the fish alive throughout the trip.

-Not only does it allow you to smoothly transport your baits, but it also keeps them alive for many hours, thanks to the included aerator.
+Not only does it allow you to smoothly transport your baits, but it also keeps them alive for many hours, thanks to an often included aerator.

 Pro Tip: For shorter sessions, you can even use your bait bucket as a chair while ice fishing.
 It’s pretty basic and not really comfortable, but it’s better than having to stand on the ice all day!